Container Management

 Container Profiles

 Container Profiles act as templates.
 They define the image, constraints, and options applied to the containers generated from them.
+When a user assigned to this profile logs in, their container automatically appears in their list.

 List of Profiles